 Thursday 3:00p.m.- Friday 8:00 a.m.

 This camp is themed around early Iowans.
-We will learn about Native Americans, Westward Bound, Early Iowans in Nature and Primitive Cooking.
+We will learn about Native Americans, Pioneers on the Oregon Trail, Early Iowans in Nature and Primitive Cooking.
 Each day will include games, craft and hiking!
+Kestrel camp also includes an overnight from Thursday to Friday morning.

 Monday-Wednesday 9:00 a.m. – 3:00 p.m.